The Bulgarian antiaircraft artillery

 In addition during July every a/a sections received one Schwarzlosе MG for its close-defence : in all 20 machine guns were delivered to the fighting units.

-During the second half of 1917 three more batteries were formed, using guns of various kinds, and at the end of the year the Bulgarian a/a artillery could deploy altogether 12 batteries.
-The coast of the Black Sea were protected by the German Army, that dispatched to Varna and Burgas some 88mm L/45 K-FlaK M. 1917.
+During the second half of 1917 three more batteries were raised, using guns of various kinds, and at the end of the year the Bulgarian a/a artillery could deploy altogether 12 batteries.
+The coast of the Black Sea were protected by the German Army, that dispatched to Varna and Burgas 4 – 88mm L/45 K-FlaK M. 1917.
+The German Navy sent another 3 – 88mm L/45 K-FlaK to the hydroplane station of Ksanti on the Aegean Sea.

 1918